What Is Reverse Engineering?

-- 1️⃣ IDA is interactive disassembler that has a built-in command language (IDC) and supports a number of executable formats for various processors and operating systems.
+- 1️⃣ IDA is an interactive disassembler that has a built-in command language (IDC) and supports several executable formats for various processors and operating systems.

 - 2️⃣ CFF Explorer is a suite of tools for portable executable (PE) editing.

-- 4️⃣ WinHex is a hex editor that provides a rich set of features and development tools for Windows.
+- 4️⃣ ImHex is a hex editor that provides a rich set of features and development tools for Windows.